Login with Netlify Identity

 In the case of a government entity or United Nations agency, an LPAC review is sufficient before final approval by the Resident Representative (RR).

-For CSO SRs engaged through proposal defined engagement modality, in addition to the LPAC review, the VfM assessment should be submitted to the UNDP Global Fund/Health Implementation Support Team for clearance.
-If the UNDP Global Fund/Health Implementation Support Team does not approve the VfM assessment, the UNDP CO can either request the SR to revise its proposal or use the procurement process to select an alternative SR.
+For CSO SRs engaged through proposal defined engagement modality, in addition to the LPAC review, the VfM assessment should be submitted to the UNDP Global Fund Partnership and Health Systems Team (GFPHST) for clearance.
+If the UNDP Global Fund Partnership and Health Systems Team (GFPHST) does not approve the VfM assessment, the UNDP CO can either request the SR to revise its proposal or use the procurement process to select an alternative SR.

-The UNDP Global Fund/Health Implementation Support Team evaluates the VfM assessment in accordance with the evaluation principles detailed in the POPP, including undertaking a background check of the submitted proposal.
+The UNDP Global Fund Partnership and Health Systems Team (GFPHST) evaluates the VfM assessment in accordance with the evaluation principles detailed in the POPP, including undertaking a background check of the submitted proposal.
 This stage, sometimes referred to as due diligence/post-qualification, is the final and mandatory step.
 This process should be properly documented and completed prior to recommendation for an award.
-As per UNDP policy on evaluation of offers “The extent of the background check will depend on the complexity, associated risk and budget for the procurement activity.”
+As per UNDP policy on evaluation of offers.
+“The extent of the background check will depend on the complexity, associated risk and budget for the procurement activity.”

 • Verification and validation of accuracy, correctness and authenticity of legal, technical and financial documents submitted;